-For applications where full ThingMagic Nano power is needed for maximum tag read range and ESD is suspected the following components are recommended additions to the installation to raise the level of ESD the reader can tolerate:
+For applications where full ThingMagic Nano power is needed for maximum tag read range and ESD is suspected, the following components are recommended additions to the installation to raise the level of ESD the reader can tolerate:

 - Select or change to an antenna with all radiating elements grounded for DC.
-The MTI MT-262031-T(L,R)H-A is such an antenna.
-The Laird IF900-SF00 and CAF95956 are not such antennas.
+The MTI MT-262031-T(L,R)H-A is recommended.
+The Laird IF900-SF00 and CAF95956 are not recommended.
 The grounding of the antenna elements dissipates static charge leakage, and provides a high pass characteristic that attenuates discharge events.
-(This also makes the antenna compatible with the ThingMagic Nano antenna detect methods.) - Install a Minicircuits SHP600+ high pass filter in the cable run at the ThingMagic Nano (or Vega or other finished reader) end.
+(This also makes the antenna compatible with the ThingMagic Nano antenna detect methods.) - Install a Minicircuit SHP600+ high pass filter in the cable run at the ThingMagic Nano end.
 This additional component will reduce transmit power by 0.4 dB which may affect read range in some critical applications.
-However the filter will significantly attenuate discharges and improve the ThingMagic Nano ESD survival level.
+However the filter will significantly attenuate discharges and improve the ThingMagic Nano ESD survival level. - 90 V lightning arrestors, such as the Terrawave Solutions Model TW-LP-RPTNC-PBHJ have been shown to be effective in suppressing ESD.
+This model contains a gas discharge tube which must be replaced periodically. - Install a Diode Clamp circuit immediately outboard from the SHP600 filter.
+This will reduce transmit power by an additional 0.4 dB, but in combination with the SHP600 will further improve the ThingMagic Nano ESD survival level.
+Contact rfid-support@jadaktech.com for details.